Shalom Harlow: Career

-Harlow was discovered at age 17 while at a Cure concert in Toronto.
+Harlow was discovered at age 15 while at a Cure concert in Toronto.
 Since being discovered she has appeared on numerous magazine covers, editorials, in top runway shows and in movies.
 Shalom has been the long-time favourite model for many designers who found that her look worked well in both commercial and couture campaigns.

+During the 1990s, Harlow was part of the generation of models that emerged after the peak of the classic supermodels of the late 1980s.
+This period in fashion coincided with the rise of the aesthetic known as “heroin chic”, characterized by a minimalist style, very thin physiques, and a grunge-inspired visual atmosphere in fashion editorials and advertising campaigns.

+Although the aesthetic became most closely associated with models such as Kate Moss, Harlow belonged to the same generation of 1990s models who helped define the visual language of fashion during that decade.

 She became the first winner of Vogue/VH1's Model of the Year award in 1995.
 In 1996 she co-hosted MTV's House of Style with fellow supermodel Amber Valletta.

 She was featured in finale of Alexander McQueen's No.13 (Spring/Summer 1999) collection held in September 1998 at a warehouse in London.
 During the show she was spray painted in black and yellow by two robotic arms while standing on a revolving platform.
 In part because of the exhibition, the show has been called one of fashion's most memorable and iconic shows.
 The moment has been cited as inspiration for Bella Hadid's spray paint dress at Coperni Spring 2023.

 In July 2007, she earned an estimated total of $2 million over the previous 12 months, with Forbes naming her thirteenth in the list of the World's 15 Top-Earning Supermodels.

 Harlow contracted Lyme disease and black mold poisoning while living at a home in Big Sur in 2013, and experienced C-PTSD as a result of the illnesses.